renzbobz/DiscordWebhook-PHP/README.md

 ```php
 $data = $embed->getData();
 ```
-And this will now automatically encoded to json format and it's already unicode and slashes unescaped
+And this will now automatically encoded to json format
 ```php
 echo $embed; // outputs data in json format
 ```